Neural Architecture Search by Estimation of Network Structure Distributions: Experimental Results and Analysis

 We report the results of running the proposed ASED algorithm on CIFAR-100 with the default search configuration described above.
 In addition to the baseline given by Alg.~\ref{algo1}, we also evaluate the proposed modifications of the search: probability capping (denoted ProbCap for clarity), the full inversion variant, the partial inversion variant, and the shortcut-generating rules of both types.

 Fig.~\ref{fig_acc} shows the distributions of candidate models' performances on the validation set throughout the search iterations, under the brief training regime.
+The maximum and median accuracies (shown by the red dotted and green dashed lines respectively) show steady convergence patterns in most cases.
+The inversion variants are notable exceptions, as the inversion operations result in clearly noticeable, although temporary, accuracy drops.
+Probability capping stands out as an example of the premature convergence and stagnation, where the performance does not reach the levels of other ASED variants.
+It is also worth noting that the networks with semi-dense connection patterns appear to be more sensitive to the layer type changes, as throughout the search process a notable portion of the sampled structures continues to exhibit poor performance.

-While limiting the number of training epochs does allow for much faster evaluations during the search process, the performance estimates obtained this way are pessimistic and not fully representative of the underlying models' capabilities.
+While limiting the number of training epochs does allow for much faster evaluations during the search process, the performance estimates obtained this way (shown on Fig.~\ref{fig_acc}) are pessimistic and not fully representative of the underlying models' capabilities.
 Therefore, we also conduct an extended evaluation of the best discovered networks by adding batch normalization modules and using the full training regime (see Section~\ref{setting}).
 In this comparison, we also include the best architecture from the initialization sample (generated from the 5-layer uniform prototype), as well as the best 16-layer architecture from 1000 networks generated from a uniformly random prototype.
 Every configuration is trained from scratch with the convolution channel counts of 32, 64, 128, and 256.
 The results are reported in Table~\ref{table_own_comparison}.
 The indicated layer count excludes any identity layers.
 The best-performing network structures from each algorithm variant are shown in Fig.~\ref{fig_best_nets}.